HectorRivera/GoAudio/README.md

-# portaudio GO implementation
+# portaudio GO<->C implementation

 This package provides an interface to the [PortAudio](http://www.portaudio.com/) audio I/O library.

 To build this package you must first have the PortAudio development headers and libraries installed.

 ### Port Audio Installation
-  MAC
+  - MAC
   brew install portaudio

-  WINDOWS
+  - WINDOWS
   Instructions using [MAKE](http://www.portaudio.com/docs/v19-doxydocs/compile_cmake.html)

-  POSIX
+  - POSIX
   `apt-get install portaudio19-dev`

 Some systems provide a package for this; e.g., on Ubuntu you would want to run .
 On other systems you might have to install from source.